thomasbelliott/516-1/README.md

 #### Grading (5 points total)

 - Your program is syntactically correct: 1 point.
+- Your program follows formatting guidelines: 1 point.
 - Your program supports 5 prepositions, and for each preposition it supports 5 possible sentences: 1 point.
-- Your program implements a tutoring algorithm consisent with the assignment: 3 points.
+- Your program implements a tutoring algorithm consisent with the assignment: 2 points.

 ### Small Project D
 ### Haigy Paigy